 A. Board members, candidates for the Board of Education, and certain school officials must complete financial disclosure forms as noted below:

-Board Members and Candidates for the Board: Elected Board of Education members, except the Student Member of the Board, must file a financial disclosure form by April 30 for the preceding calendar year.
+Board Members and Candidates for the Board: Elected Board of Education members must file a financial disclosure form by April 30 for the preceding calendar year.
 Candidates for the Board of Education must file a financial disclosure in accordance with the timeframes set forth in policy BBB, Ethics.
 Those individuals appointed to a vacant position on the Board of Education must file a financial disclosure form within 30 days after appointment.
 A financial disclosure form must also be completed within 60 days after leaving a position with the Board or MCPS.

 Employees: Employees who meet the following criteria must complete a financial disclosure form by April 30, and within 60 days after leaving the position: